 - responsible service of alcohol (RSA) competency card.

-When working, all you need to do is have evidence of your registration in your home state.
+When working, you’ll need to have evidence of your registration in your home state.
+Your home registration conditions will continue to apply unless the NSW regulator waives them.

 Temporary exemptions for occupational registrations have been granted for 12 months to enable NSW regulators and stakeholders to transition into AMR.
 These temporary exemptions allow time for implementation issues to be resolved, such as improving information sharing arrangements between states and territories.